ModelEarth/community/about/README.md

 - Industry Impact - AIr, Water, Energy, Land, Health, Prosperity (Jobs and Value Added)

 For comparison, here's Data USA's [Payroll by Industry Sector](https://datausa.io/profile/geo/new-york#payroll).
-Limitations: The Data USA payroll chart only supports state level.
-It's also difficult to see which industry each bar represents.
+Limitations: The Data USA chart only supports state level.
+It's also difficult to see which industry the bars represent.

 <!--
 In our setup, the colored countries will instead be the location's top 10 industries.
 The lines will move when indicators are selected for the number of employees, establishments, payroll.